PatrickCLipscomb/checkpoint/README.md

-# A Dummy's Guide to Redux and Thunk in React
+# Redux and Thunk in React Dashboard

-The demo app for my blog post.
-It is not an example of writing best-practice markup or React JavaScript, it's just the bare minimum to demonstrate how to use Redux and Redux Thunk.
+Small demo app to work with react redux and thunk.

 ## Prerequisites